arista-channel/acws/docs/b_wireless/b03_lab.md

 Let's configure a Guest Captive Portal using AGNI for wireless clients.
 To configure the guest portal, you must configure both AGNI and CV-CUE.

+??? tip "Important: Your access points need to be onboarded in AGNI with RadSec before proceeding.
+Follow the steps here"

+    --8<--
+    docs/references/radsec.md
+    --8<--

 1. Navigate to `Guest > Portals` under the section `Identity`.

     ![Campus Studio](./assets/images/b02/portal/01_portal.png)